How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on CentOS 7 / RHEL 7

 - You can set a password for root accounts.

 - You can remove root accounts that are accessible from outside the localhost.

 - You can remove anonymous-user accounts.

-Step 4.
-Now open you’re web browser and type the following into the web address:
+Now open your web browser and type the following into the web address: